-In the May workshop we shall concentrate on the full figure (with an emphasis on proportion and drapery), and in September on the face and hands, so that icon will either be a bust (waist up) or head.
-There will be a talk with slides at each workshop.
-The theology of the icon is taught in the context of learning the technique.
+In the May workshop we shall concentrate on the face, so that icon will be a head or perhaps a bust, while September will be a full figure (with an emphasis on proportion and drapery).
+There will be a talk with slides at the beginning of each workshop.
+The theology of the icon is also taught throughout the week in the context of learning the technique.

 The course caters both for the inexperienced and the more experienced.